devoxa/prisma-relay-cursor-connection/README.md

 - One of `first` | `last` has to be defined
 - `first` | `last` have to be below a reasonable maximum (e.g. 100)

-If you are encoding your cursors outside of this module, you will also need to decode them before passing them.

 ```ts
 import {
   findManyCursorConnection,